raphaelsty/cherche/docs/api/qa/QA.md

 - **model**

-    HuggingFace QA model.
+    Hugging Face question answering model available [here](https://huggingface.co/models?pipeline_tag=question-answering).

 - **on** (*str*)

-    Field to use to answer the questions.
+    Field to use to answer to the question.

 - **k** (*int*) – defaults to `None`

+    Number of documents to retrieve.
+Default is None, i.e all documents that match the query will be retrieved.